jacegu/nervion/README.md

   - <del>Adhere to the
   [Twitter Connection guidelines](https://dev.twitter.com/docs/streaming-api/concepts#connecting)</del>
   *done!*

+Future features will be:

   - Improve the DSL provided to setup Nervion to validate the client setup

-In the near future Nervion will use a gzip compressed stream
+  - Use a gzip compressed stream